-- A major may be selected from the areas of English, General Studies, History, Humanities, or Social Sciences. - A 2.50 GPA or better must be achieved in the major area unless stated otherwise.
-The minor of 18 20 hours must be selected from the major academic disciplines or - I he minor of 18 20 nours must be selected from the major academic disciplines or may be transferred from another college if approved by the advisor and Office of the Registrar.
+- A major may be selected from the areas of English, General Studies, History, Humanities, Social Science, or Physical Education/Sports Management. - A 2.50 GPA or better must be achieved in the major area unless stated otherwise. - The minor of 18 20 hours must be selected from the major academic disciplines or may be transferred from another college if approved by the advisor and Office of the Registrar.
 A 2.50 GPA or better must be achieved in the minor area unless stated otherwise.